frieda566/plant_watering_system/documentation.md

 ### 09.03.2026
 Today, Frieda decided to further split the Python code into multiple Python files as the initial file: plant watering system had gotten a bit long.
-Other than that she finished editing the documentation video.
+Other than that she finished editing the demo video.

 ### 12.03.2026
 Today, we finalized the design in plant_health.py which had initially caused problems because we initially used ttk.Combobox and couldn't match our discussed design anymore.